tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 extension in ClientHelloOuter and (2) requiring servers ignore this extension when processing ClientHelloOuter.
 Thus, if the server accepts the inner ClientHello, it only validates binders in the inner ClientHello.
-This means that ECH PSKs are used within the HPKE encryption envelope.
+This means that PSKs are used within the HPKE encryption envelope.

 # IANA Considerations